-Click here for the COVID-19 emerging and re-emerging waves Virtual conference 2021 Background COVID-19 came…
+Click here for the PAST COVID-19 emerging and re-emerging waves Virtual conference IN 2021 Background…

 SJP transparency alignment starts from the top

 The goal is to be sure everyone – see the external world, or knows the company’s goals or agrees on success measurement criteria in the same.
 Otherwise, alignment or calibration should take place immediately before things get out of hand.
 Since instructions flow from top-bottom when the top is okay, the bottoms will be ok and vis vasa

 Our established community of practice is with an equal perception of company goals

 A community of practice is a group of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly.
 The significance of effective communication in a result-oriented organization can not be overemphasized.
 Therefore an internal memo, emails, and phone calls is used to keep everyone on the same page for the ultimate good and best interest of the company.

 Our Cost of decisions drives our resolutions and activities

 The availability of a simple user-friendly system to evaluate the cost of mistakes and successes determines our overall achievement of transparency of decisions as it relates to our concept of publishing.
 To spend money on something related to publishing, our editors need to be prepared to explain in financial terms the magnitude of the profit for Special Journals Publisher (SJP).
 Editors need to understand the real cost of mistakes or lapses in publishing as well as the potential positive impact of doing things in a new way.

 Our editors are told clearly, succinctly, and often what direction the SJP is going.
 That means we must put in place a system, or a series of systems, to ensure that the transparency value gets translated into action.
 This is one of the policies that give us a strategic advantage in the publishing world compared to the big old names